 If you’re confident in your electrical skills and have the time and patience to do it right, then DIY might be a good option.
 But if you have any doubts, it’s always best to hire a professional.
 Remember, the cost of fixing a DIY mistake can quickly outweigh any savings you might have made.

-For more advice on selecting the right professional for your lighting needs, read our expert guide on The Essential Guide to Light Distribution Types for LED Pros.
+For more advice on selecting the right professional for your lighting needs, read our expert guide on Light Distribution Types.

 Choosing the Right Electrician: Your Partner in Illumination